josephRashidMaalouf/Portfolio/README.md

 # Portfolio
-This is a collection of projects I have made that I am particullary proud of and want to showcase.
+This is a collection of projects I have made that I am particularly proud of and want to showcase.
 Within each category you will find my latest project at the top.

 ## Blazor